Imaginea/i-tagger/README.md

 # Solution or proposal

-Little Object-Oriented-Principles are infused in to Python scriptic nature, for easy extensible and maintenance.
+A few object-oriented principles are used in the python scripts for ease of extensibility and maintenance.

 **What we solved using this code?**
  - Top level accuracies on open Conll dataset 2003